 Women United is a group of women from the community brought together by United Way for the City of Kawartha Lakes.
 These strong Community Leaders get together quarterly and enjoy the opportunity to network and learn about the vital programs being delivered by United Way funded agencies in the community.
 These agencies have, for decades, been committed to our families, neighbours and colleagues and all continue to respond with services to address emerging needs.

 Members of Women United nominate programs or agencies to be considered for a donation at each meeting, advocate on behalf of the agency or program they have nominated, and vote to determine which of the programs or agencies will receive the funds collected from that meeting.
 To ensure that 100% of the funds are used for vital programs, United Way processes the transaction and absorbs the costs associated with receipting and processing the donations.
-In the past, Women United have donated to Community Care’s Low Income Dental Program, Big Brothers Big Sisters Kids N’ Kops Program, and many more.
+In the past, Women United have donated to Ontario Early Years to provide a special sink for their Fenelon Falls program, Big Brothers Big Sisters Kids N’ Kops Program, and many more.

 If you are interested in joining Women United or would like more information, please contact: